luismiguelcasadodiaz/splunk/04_comparing_values.md

 [Back to top](#index)
 ## match function
-Matching functions that return true or false if a suplied condition is matched by returned values.
+Matching functions that return true or false if a supplied condition is matched by returned values.
 ### searchmatch
-The `searchmatch` function is a function of the `eval` command the must be embedded wihtin the `if` funciton of the `eval command. it will retunr true or false  depending on whether an **event matches** the search string  passed in as an argument.
+The `searchmatch` function is a function of the `eval` command the must be embedded wihtin the `if` function of the `eval` command. it will return true or false  depending on whether an **event matches** the search string  passed in as an argument.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/896809f7-b904-4414-bdc8-4eabeab336a1)

 #### Example